scottjparry/scottjparry.github.io/Index.md

 It's late at night, you sit down at your desk, the low hum of the fan the only noise in an otherwise quiet house.
 Then you hear a radio crackle to life.
 You think to yourself thats strange...I dont have a radio...

-A crackly new broadcast echoes through the empty room
+A crackly news broadcast echoes through the empty room

-"Emeregency weather forecast.
+"Emergency weather forecast.
 Light rain.
 Strange analogies.
 Residents are urged to prepare coffee.
 Cuttlefish have been spotted in trench coats.
 They are demanding coffee in exchange for knowledge"

 <img src="/assets/images//hero/avatar.jpg" alt="The Cuttlefish" width="300">